samweru-zz/simplr-grid/README.md

 ## Plugins

-simplrGrid - is a plugin by itself but also includes other plugins that assist in grid functionality.
-They can be used individually but with some adjustment to your code.
+`simplrGrid` - is a plugin by itself but also includes other plugins that are already used in grid functionality.
+If you so wish to use them individually on other elements you may do so but with some adjustment to your code.

 1. `resizeHeader` - to use place empty `span` element in `th`  as resize handler
 2. `getSelected` - gets single table row anything which has class `selected`